-The Hoboken City Council voted to remove a commissioner of the city’s planning board at a rare, lengthy hearing that last nearly two hours during last night’s meeting.
+The Hoboken City Council voted to remove a commissioner of the city’s planning board at a rare, lengthy hearing that lasted nearly two hours during last night’s meeting.

 Holtzman was before the council after coming under fire for sending an email in July that recommended 16 land use attorneys to developers in light of the retirement of Bob Matule, a retiring lawyer who handled a significant number of development projects in the city.